spywhere/Javatar/README.md

 From 11 Apr 2014, Javatar will "NOT" include any packages inside its package.
 This helps install and update Javatar faster but still maintaining default features.
 Javatar will automatically download and install necessary packages (Java SE) at startup since users install Javatar usually already connected to the internet.

-Javatar will remove most commands from Command Palette in later version since most Javatar's commands can be accessed through QuickMenu and Shortcut Keys.

 ##### Development Build
 * Organize Imports now use all references from Javatar Packages
 * Organize Imports improvements